FSC Research Workshop | 29 October 2019 | DAZ Berlin

 Presenters are encouraged to focus on reasoning, conclusions and policy options in a way that non-academics understand.
 A general request is to refrain from model explaining, but to highlight policy-oriented aspects.
 Further description of task and subjects in the call.
 The workshop is as well intended as a communication task to bring presenters’ messages in a strictly time-limited way to a ‘non-academic’ audience.

-Martin Aehling, Director, FRS Financial Risk and Stability Network
+Martin Aehling, Director, Financial Risk and Stability Network

 11:00 Session II

-Provisional title: Is the EU resolution framework working with state aid and nothing else?
+Is the EU resolution framework working with state aid and nothing else?
+The option for the few (significant institutions), not for the many (less significant institutions)

 11:40 Session II